ThaiNguyen-wakumo/Newbie/Blocks-Procs-Lambdas/Summarization.md

-#Block, Proc and Lambda
+# Block, Proc and Lambda

-##Block
+## Block

-/* Block are enclosed in do/end statement or in brackets {}
+* Block are enclosed in do/end statement or in brackets {}

-And they have multiple arguments */
+And they have multiple arguments *

 ```
 [1,2,3].each { |x| puts x}